LiorBenSidi/LiorBenSidi/README.md

 ### 🎓 Education

 **Technion – Israel Institute of Technology**
-- B.Sc. in Information Systems Engineering student (Expected 2027)
-  Faculty of Data and Decision Science
+- B.Sc. in Information Systems Engineering student at the Technion (Expected 2027), Faculty of Data and Decision Science

 **Additional Coursework:**